svikashk/agile/agile/user-stories.md

 ---
 layout: default
-title: How to Write Good User Stories - With Examples & Templates
+title: What Is A User Story?
+How To Write, Templates, And Examples Included
 page_title: User Stories
 has_children: true
 nav_order: 7
-description: Learn what user stories are and how to write user stories.
-Examples, templates, format, and best practices included in this extensive guide.
+description: User Story in Agile is a way of capturing requirements and description of a software from a user's perspective.
+Examples, templates, format, and best practices included.
 permalink: user-stories/
 icon_path: /assets/uploads/user-stories.svg
 author: Vikash Koushik
 date: May 09, 2019
-modified_time: "2020-03-31T10:54:26+00:00"
+modified_time: "2020-04-15T10:54:26+00:00"
 publisher: Zepel

 ---